Other Names for this Disease

 short stature, distinctive facial features, and varying degrees of intellectual disability.
-The condition may be caused by a mutation in the CREBBP or EP300 gene, or as the result of a deletion of genetic material from the short (p) arm of chromosome 16.
+The condition may be caused by a mutation in the CREBBP or EP300 gene, or as the result of a very small loss (microdeletion) of genetic material from the short (p) arm of chromosome 16.
 In some affected people, the cause is unknown.
-While Rubinstein-Taybi syndrome is inherited in an autosomal dominant manner, most cases result from a new mutation in the responsible gene and are not inherited from a parent.
+While Rubinstein-Taybi syndrome can be inherited in an autosomal dominant manner, most cases result from a new (de novo) mutation in the responsible gene and are not inherited from a parent.
 Treatment is symptomatic and supportive.Rubinstein-Taybi syndrome is a condition characterized by broad thumbs and toes,

 Last updated: 1/14/2016